smartercontractkits/nulink/core/README.md

-# Chainlink Core
+# NuLink Core

-This directory contains the majority of the code for the backend of Chainlink.
+This directory contains the majority of the code for the backend of NuLink.

 Outside of the code contained in this repo, some static assets are pulled in using [packr](https://github.com/gobuffalo/packr), in the sibling directory `packr/`.